guardian/price-migration-engine/docs/the-journey-of-a-cohort-item.md

 Once the cohort item is in `Cancelled` state the engine will no longer touch it.
 Alike `AmendmentWrittenToSalesforce`, `Cancelled` is a final state for a cohort item.

+### Processing Lambdas

+The price migration engine define a state machine which is linear.
+The lambdas fire in a given linear order (ocassionaly the same lambda fires more than once) For reference here is the other in which the lambda fire

+- CohortTableCreationHandler
+- SubscriptionIdUploadHandler
+- EstimationHandler
+- SalesforcePriceRiseCreationHandler
+- NotificationHandler
+- SalesforceNotificationDateUpdateHandler
+- AmendmentHandler
+- SalesforceAmendmentUpdateHandler
+- CohortTableDatalakeExportHandler